Sparse Signal Processing with Linear and Nonlinear Observations: A Unified Shannon-Theoretic Approach: Applications with Nonlinear Observations

 \begin{remark} Similar to linear regression, for probit regression with noise we provided a sufficiency bound that matches \cite{gupta} for an IID Gaussian matrix, for the corresponding SNR regime. \end{remark}

+We note that a lower bound on the number of measurements can also be obtained trivially, since the mutual information is upper bounded by the entropy of the measurement $Y$.
+Since we consider binary measurements, this leads to the lower bound $T = \Omega(K \log(N/K))$ for exact recovery through Theorem \ref{thm:eps_lb}.

-\subsubsection{Group Testing - Boolean Model}
+\subsection{Group Testing - Boolean Model}

-In this section, we consider another non-linear model, namely, group testing.
-This problem has been covered comprehensively in \cite{group_testing} and the results derived therein can also be recovered using the generalized results we presented in this paper.
+In this section, we consider another nonlinear model, namely, group testing.
+This problem has been covered comprehensively in \cite{group_testing} and the results derived therein can also be recovered using the generalized results we presented in this paper as we show below.

 The problem of group testing can be summarized as follows.
 Among a population of $N$ items, $K$ unknown items are of interest.
 The collection of these $K$ items represents the defective set.
 The goal is to construct a pooling design, i.e., a collection of tests, to recover the defective set while reducing the number of required tests.
-In this case $X^T$ is a binary measurement matrix defining the assignment of items to tests.
-For the noise-free case, the outcome of the tests $Y^T$ is deterministic.
-It is the Boolean sum of the codewords corresponding to the defective set $S$, given by $Y^T=\bigvee_{i\in{S}}X_i^T$.
+In this case $\X$ is a binary measurement matrix defining the assignment of items to tests.
+For the noise-free case, the outcome of the tests $\Y$ is deterministic.
+It is the Boolean sum of the codewords corresponding to the defective set $S$, given by $\Y=\bigvee_{i\in{S}}\X_i$.

+Note that for this problem there does not exist a latent observation parameter $\bS$.
+Therefore we have $I_{\St,0} = I(X_\SSt ; Y | X_\St, S)$ as the mutual information quantity characterizing the sample complexity for zero error recovery.